 The tribes probably migrated into the Yuma County area around 1400.
 They were hunters and gatherers, but they learned to grow produce such as corn, beans, and squash from the Pueblo tribes.
 They learned to herd sheep and goats from the Spanish, and meat became a larger part of their diet.
 This is also when they developed their culture of spinning and weaving.

-Yuma Under Spain and Mexico
+Yuma County Under the Spain and Mexico

-The Yuma County area became part of the Spanish empire and then part of Mexico.
+The Yuma County area became part of Spanish empire and then part of Mexico.
 After the Mexican-American War of 1846 to 1848 and the Gadsen purchase in 1854, the area became part of the United States.

-Yuma After Acquisition by the United States
+Yuma County After Acquisition by the United States

 The Yuma County area was a valuable acquisition in the building of the southern transcontinental railway line and became part of the Southern Pacific Railroad that was completed between 1881 and 1883.